What Is a Data Breach? (And What To Do If Your Data Is Stolen)

 A data breach could also mean a lot of time and headaches while contacting the credit bureaus and reviewing your credit reports and account statements for any inconsistencies.

-While it can be scary to figure out how to stay safe online, remember that some basic precautions and swift action will help keep your information and finances secure.
+While figuring out how to stay safe online can be scary, remember that some basic precautions and swift action will help keep your information and finances secure.

 If you believe your information was part of a data breach, consider the following steps: